daniel-bogdoll/ConferenceTemplate/README.md

 ## Citations
 Use [Zotero](https://www.zotero.org/) for your literature management.
-Every group managed by an FZI employee has unlimited storage for your files.

 **Examples for paper types:**
 #### arXiv (cite if arXiv is the only source of a paper)